 Ask For Advice

-Sometimes, it is very important to just ask advice from a mentor, friend, coach or expert.
+Sometimes, it is very important to just ask for advice from a mentor, friend, coach, or expert.
 They may show you ways of doing work more effectively which will reduce your time and increase productivity.
 This will help get work done quickly and in turn, avoid the need to procrastinate.

 Break up Tasks

 Sometimes, people feel scared to start work because the sheer volume of work seems to be so overwhelming.
 You will be surprised at how ridiculously simple work can look if you just break or chop up tasks in small parts.
 It also helps you concentrate on different aspects of the jobs in a better way.

 Make clear Deadlines

 Always set clear deadlines or milestones to get work done.
 In fact, let your close friends or family members know of these deadlines.
 If you do, they will always hold you accountable if you stray away from your target.

 If you are working hard to become successful, there is no reason why you should not reward yourself.
 Every time, you reach a milestone in your work, give yourself a little something, maybe a cool new haircut or pampering at the spa.
 Hard work should always be rewarded so that you are motivated to do better.

 Make sure you work in a place or an environment that is conducive to getting work done quietly and more effectively.
 Also, make sure you are with people who motivate you rather than distract you from the work you are doing.
 This will help get work done faster and avoid the need to procrastinate

 Things may come to those who wait, but only the things left by those who hustle.
 Abraham Lincoln